sanskrit/raw_etexts_english/blogs/manasataramgini/2007-10-12_the-shudra-from-parvatapada.md

 +++
-title = "The shUdra fromxa0parvatapAda"
+title = "The shUdra from parvatapAda"

 +++
 In the distant past we had little knowledge of the future that awaited